 Given an input image, extract a list of standard stars from a catalogue that should appear on that image.
+It is expected that the 2MASS catalogue (about 43Gbytes in FITS-table format) will be available through a CPL interface.

 The header of in input image is parsed to locate and read the standard WCS FITS header keywords.
 The WCS is used to define the coverage of the image in equatorial coordinates.
 The coverage is used to select objects from a requested standard star catalogue.
-Once the stars have been selected the information about them is written to an extracted standards table (5.9) along with their expected x,y positions based on the input WCS.
+Once the stars have been selected the information about them is written to an extracted standards table (5.10) along with their expected x, y positions based on the input WCS.